 Writing, teaching and curating also represent active extensions of her artistic practice.
 At Parsons School of Design, The New School in New York City, where she is a tenured Professor, she is actively connected to a vibrant and internationalised community of leading artists.
 Douglas has also taught at other universities, including Sydney College of the Arts, University of Sydney; College of Fine Arts UNSW, and the National Art School.
 Since 2014, Douglas has collaborated with Sean Lowry to produce international conferences (Anywhere and Elsewhere) and publications (Anywhere vi, ii, iii, iv).
 She also collaborates with The Ghosts of Nothing, including as a cinematographer of, and artist collaborator for, the forthcoming moving image artwork, Sounds of Unridden Waves.

-This video is an excerpt of Douglas’ new time based work.
+This still is an excerpt of Douglas’ new time based work.